 Most of the semen volume is not living sperm.
 In fact, most of the fluid in semen is made of secretions from the male reproductive organs along the way.
 Only 10% of the total ejaculation is sperm.
 Don’t get us wrong, that’s still 100-200 million swimmers making the journey!
 However, that means 90% of your load is made of other things.
 The reason is that the living sperm need a lot of nutritional support for the journey and some enzymes to accomplish tasks along the way.
 About 50-75% of the volume will be made of fluid produced by the seminal vesicles, small pockets that hold sperm before they leave the body during an orgasm.
 The prostate makes up to 15-30% of the volume, with about 2-5% coming from accessory glands in the testicles and urethra.

-How is Sperm Made and How does it leave the body during orgasm?
+How is Sperm Made & How Does It Leave the Body?

 What Exactly is a Vasectomy?